JoelDoerfel/google-fitbit-autosave/README.md

 var destFolder = DriveApp.getFolderById("{YOUR_DESTINATION_FOLDER}");

-Hit save.
-Go back to Google Sheets and hit refresh.
+Hit save in Script Editor.
+Go back to your open Google Spreadsheet and hit refresh.
 Inside the Google Spreadsheet, once it reloads,  click on the Fitbit menu and select the ‘Sync & Save’ option.

 Voila!
 You're done.
 ____